-Fabric is a peer-to-peer development programme, run by Creative Dundee, which supports individuals who are passionate about Dundee and want to build on their creative leadership skills.
-Fabric 2020 came to an end – you can read more about this year programme in this Final Report.
-Participant Barry Robertson wrote a piece about his reflections on his Fabric journey.
+Fabric is a peer-to-peer development programme, run by Creative Dundee, which supports individuals who are passionate about Dundee and want to build on their creative leadership journey.
+Participant Barry Robertson wrote a piece about his reflections the Fabric programme.

 Psychotherapist Carl Jung introduced his concept of synchronicity in the early 1920s.
 Derived from the Greek ‘syn’ (with) and ‘chronos’ (time), the term defines the simultaneous occurrence of events (or coincidences) which appear significantly related, yet have no discernible causal connection.
 Arguably phenomenal, we can all interpret deeply meaningful connections.
 This was mirrored in my Fabric experience.

 At the outset of the ‘horror story’ which we have all been living through, day one of the programme happened online.
 With an unexpectedly mute webcam, my introduction to Zoom became less awkward after meeting the group and sharing our brief stories.
 Although I was uncertain about what to expect, I suspected that we were all in a similar mindset.

 Jonathan Baxter was our guest speaker that afternoon and his key skills for creative leadership left me with two resonating thoughts: feeling unsettled is good, and creatives make the future.
 As a seasoned un-settler, I began to grasp the principles which Jonathan was explaining.
 His ‘future’ statement set the tone for what was to come.